SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 * Can immediately deploy instances
 * All subnets have a route out to the internet - they're all internet accessible.

-Each EC2 instance has a public and private IP address.
+In a default VPC, all Amazon EC2 instances are assigned two IP addresses at launch - a public IP address and a private IP address.

 ### Examples
 Example: A public-facing subnet for your webservers, with backend systems like a DB placed in a private-facing subnet.